David Crawford (businessman): Business career

 Crawford served as Council Member and Chairman of the private school Scotch College, Melbourne.

-Crawford has also headed inquiries for the Australian Government which reviewed the Australian Football League and Football Federation Australia.
+Sport Administration

-2003 Report of the Independent Soccer Review Committee
+Crawford headed inquiries for the Australian Government which reviewed the Australian Football League, Football Federation Australia (2003 Report of the Independent Soccer Review Committee) and the Future of Sport in Australia. ((Independent Sport Panel Report (Crawford Report)).
+He also reported into Cricket Australia.

-Crawford was the head of the committee formed by the Australian government that oversaw several changes to football (soccer) in Australia.
-The review is commonly known as "The Crawford Report".
+Crawford was Melbourne Cricket Club Committee Member from 1997 to 2013 and was elected Treasurer in 2001 and Vice President in 2009.

 Awards and recognition

 In the 2009 Queen's Birthday Honours Crawford was made an Officer of the Order of Australia (AO) for "service to business as a director of public companies, to sport, particularly through the review and restructure of national sporting bodies, and to the community through contributions to arts and educational organisations".